dwsinger/Marshall/README.md

 2. There is a lot of parking, cars backing into the roadway, and pedestrians walking along the roadway to/from parked cars, around the main commercial establishments: Hog Island Oysters, Marshall Store, and Tony's.
 (Also at Nick's, out of this area).
 4. High vehicle speed is a key safety issue; large trucks have been seen going up to 60 mph by Marshall in the mornings and during the day.

+A separate issue is that the road edge is collapsing (topsoil erosion) along a stretch of Highway One south of the Marshall store (see [map](http://umap.openstreetmap.fr/en/map/marshall-street-planning_607330 ) for marker).

 ## Goals

 1. Cause drivers to pay more attention and take more care, and slow down.